-In both Toppenish and Satus creek we observed the lowest number of steelhead redds on record (since 1997) with 23 redds recorded in the Satus Creek watershed and 6 redds recorded in the Toppenish Creek watershed.
-The steelhead adult count at Prosser dam was lower in autumn 2016 and spring 2017 partially accounting for this decrease.
+Redd Numbers in Toppenish Creek (N=55) and Satus Creek (N=104) improved over 2017 but were below the 10 year mean.
+The steelhead adult count at Prosser dam was low in autumn 2017 and spring 2018 partially accounting for this decrease.
 Higher spring runoff resulting from a heavy mid and lower elevation snowpack in Satus and Toppenish Creek also likely contributed.
 Spatial distribution of redds appeared to be typical in both Satus and Toppenish Creeks.

-The estimated number (N = 10,464 SE 2133) of juvenile outmigrants from Toppenish Creek (Toppenish Creek screw trap) was the lowest since 2005 when this record began and well below the 10 year average (30,099; Figure 9).
-In Satus Creek, 43 steelhead smolts were captured in the rotary screw trap and no estimate was calculated for this site due to low recapture numbers.
+The estimated number (N = 25,418 SE = 3208) of juvenile outmigrants from Toppenish Creek (upper Toppenish Creek screw trap) was below the 10 year average (30,239; Figure 9).
+In Satus Creek, 49 steelhead smolts were captured in the rotary screw trap and no estimate was calculated for this site due to low recapture numbers.
+We also captured 19 steelhead smolts and 41 juveniles at the mouth of Ahtanum and Toppenish Creeks respectively.